littleredpolkadot/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.
+This was done in part 1 before E and F.
 <img width="766" height="775" alt="image" src="https://github.com/user-attachments/assets/0597d815-1611-43bd-86fe-c0750d288139" />